Eight steps to marketing automation

 Planned and structured communication with (potential) customers

-When an organization reaches a certain size, it is no longer workable to base marketing on a mail program and some loose spreadsheets.
-That's when it's time for marketing automation.
-That is bringing together all data on (potential) customers and all marketing communications in one integrated system, so that everyone receives relevant information at the right time that suits their personal situation and preferences.
-To systematically move from a makeshift marketing workflow to marketing automation, go through these eight steps.
+When an organization reaches a certain size, it is no longer workable to base marketing on separate mail programs and spreadsheets.
+It's time for marketing automation: bringing together all data on (potential) customers and all marketing communications in one integrated system, so that everyone receives relevant information at the right time that fits personal situation and preferences.
+With a systematic approach, you can go from an improvised workflow to effective marketing automation.
+This can be done in eight steps.

-1. Signals that you're ready for marketing automation
+1. Signals that you are ready for marketing automation

 • Potential customers don't know you exist or what you have to offer.

-• Existing customers don't know you have more to offer than the products or services they've been buying for a long time.
+• Existing customers don't know that you have more to offer than the products or services they already purchase.

-• The timing of your communications is not right.
+• The timing of communication is not optimal.

 2. Inventory data sources

-• E-mail statistics - Who opens the newsletters and e-mailings and which recipients click through to which pages?
+• E-mail statistics - who opens newsletters and clicks through to what pages?

 3. Combine data sources